Short history of Japan

 In the 1970s, energy crisis lead to period of low growth.

-In 1988, during the golden day of the bubble, Emperor Showa closed his eventful life.
+In 1988, during the golden day of the bubble, Emperor Showa closed his long eventful life.

 As soon as the period changed from Showa to Heisei, the bubble burst.

 But the bubble had made vast debt.

 In 1990s, the work of Japanese is like to clear the debt.